luxiaoatchemsysu/luxiaoatchemsysu.github.io/_pages/home.md

 The group is led by Dr. Xiao Lu.

-Our research group will be focusing on a wide range topics on atmospheric chemistry and climate modeling, including:
+Our research group will be focusing on a wide range of topics on atmospheric chemistry and climate modeling, including:
  - Source, chemistry, transport, and sink of greenhouse gas and air pollutants
  - Large-scale chemistry-climate interactions
  - Climate-chemistry model development .